 Email us for help, more information, or for an account if you are using Panopto outside of Canvas.

-Zoom is another web-conferencing platform available to the SPH community that can be used for online classrooms.
+Zoom is a web-conferencing platform available to the U-M community that can be used for online teaching and office hours.
 In addition to audio, video, chat, content sharing and recording, Zoom also allows for breakout rooms, polling of participants, and easy video sharing.

 Email us to learn more about how Zoom might help you meet your teaching and learning needs and to get started.